Pale-yellow robin

-The pale-yellow robin (Tregellasia capito) is a species of passerine bird in the family Petroicidae.
+The pale-yellow robin (Eopsaltria capito) is a species of passerine bird in the family Petroicidae.
 It is endemic to eastern Australia.
 Its natural habitat is subtropical or tropical moist lowland forests.
-It is a nondescript bird with grey head and olive upperparts, white throat and yellow underparts.
-The sexes are similar.
+It is an undistinguished bird with a grey head and olive upperparts, white throat and yellow underparts.
+The genders are similar.
 Two subspecies are recognised: the smaller nana from North Queensland, and the larger and uncommon nominate race capito from southeast Queensland and northeastern New South Wales.
-It is insectivorous.
+It is also insectivorous.

 Taxonomy

-The pale-yellow robin was first described by ornithologist John Gould in 1854.
-For many years, it was classified with the other yellow robins in the genus Eopsaltria, on the basis of plumage, nests, and behaviour.
-Others have placed it with the genus Poecilodryas, due to the similarly plumaged fledglings.
-However, the closest relatives of both it and the related white-faced robin remain unclear, and are hence placed in their own small genus Tregellasia, originally erected by Gregory Mathews in 1912.
+The pale-yellow robin was formally described in 1854 as Eopsaltria capito by the English ornithologist John Gould based on a specimen collected near the Brisbane River in Queensland, Australia.
+The specific epithet is from Latin meaning "big-headed".
+The pale-yellow robin was formerly usually placed in the genus Tregellasia, but based on a 2011 molecular genetic study by Les Christidis and coworkers, Tregellasia was merged into a more broadly defined Eopsaltria.
 Like all Australian robins, it is not closely related to either the European robin or the American robin, but belongs rather to the Corvida parvorder, comprising many tropical and Australian passerines, including pardalotes, fairy-wrens and honeyeaters, as well as crows.
 Alternate common names given to the species have been large-headed robin and pale robin.